Unit 1: Evolutionary Perspectives

 When Do Girls Rule the Womb?
 Jennifer Abbasi, Discover, 2013

 While demographers have pointed to cultural factors to explain the sex ratio imbalance which favors the birth of boys over girls in such societies as China, India and South Korea, they have not been able to explain why the same trends in sex ratio at birth exist in societies that do not value sons more than daughters and, furthermore, why in certain situations, regardless of cultural preferences, more girls may be born than boys.
 Perhaps an evolutionary model is in order.

 Brains Are Not Male or Female, Jessica Hamzelou, New Scientist, 2015

 Although there are hormonal differences between men and women that have to do with sexual and reproductive functions, the superficial differences in their brains have nothing to do with intellectual skills.

-Promiscuous Men, Chaste Women and Other Gender Myths, Cordelia Fine and Elgar Marka, Scientific American, 2017
+Promiscuous Men, Chaste Women, and Other Gender Myths, Cordelia Fine and Elgar Marka, Scientific American, 2017

 Expanding upon Charles Darwin’s theory of sexual selection, some evolutionary biologists have proposed that the males of many species (humans included) have evolved purely aesthetic traits, such as the peacock’s tail, that appeal to females.
 The short answer for this has to do with risk-taking males on the one hand and highly selective females on the other.
 There is much evidence to the contrary, however.
 In many cases, females are the greater risk-taker while males are being highly selective.

-Although many evolutionary scientists embrace the notion that there are innate differences between men and women in terms of the way they communicate, the cross-cultural and historical evidence indicates the opposite.
+Although many evolutionary scientists embrace the notion that there are innate differences between men and women in terms of the way they communicate, the cross-cultural and historical evidence indicate the opposite.
 In fact, the folk-belief that women talk more than men persists because it provides a justification for an ingrained social prejudice.